 Know How To Maintain Your New Floor

 Each manufacturer has a website where customers can download their product warranty.
-In each warranty, there will be a section that talks about care and maintenance of your floor.
-As a buyer, make sure to download this documentation, and follow the guidelines as outlined in the manual.
+In each warranty, there will be a section that talks about the care and maintenance of your floor.
+As a buyer, make sure to download this document and follow the guidelines as outlined in the manual.

 It's also a good idea to save any receipts that you get from professional cleaning companies that work in your home.
 Many carpet manufacturers will require you to have carpets professionally cleaned 1-2 times each year.